 COOK THE MUNG BEANS:

-- In slow cooker, slow cooked Mung Beans on high setting for 5 hours or until mung beans is very soft.
+- In a slow cooker, slow-cooked Mung Beans are on high setting for 5 hours or until mung beans are very soft.
 Drain using a strainer and let cool.

-- Take 2 cups of the cooked mung beans.
-Freeze the leftover for next use.
+- Take 2 cups of cooked mung beans.
+Freeze the leftovers for subsequent use.

 - Drain mung beans and remove excess liquid.
-Place in a bowl and add 1/2 cup sugar and mix.
-Dran again or tap dry to remove excess liquid.
+Place in a bowl and add 1/2 cup sugar, and mix.
+Keep on cooking until it dries up.

 PREPARING THE DOUGH:

-- Put flour in a large size bowl and mix using a wire whisk and set aside.
+- Put the flour into the electric mixing bowl and mix using a wire whisk.
+Set aside.

-- In medium heat, melt the butter in a small sauce pan.
-When butter is melted, add milk then remove from heat.
-Add egg , sugar and salt and mix until dissolve. and mix completely then add the yeast.
+- On low heat, melt the butter in a small saucepan.
+When butter is melted, remove it from the heat and add milk.
+Add egg, sugar, and salt and mix until dissolved and mix completely.
+Add the yeast.
 Let yeast sit for 5 minutes.
 You will see bubbles.

-- Pour mixture into the flour and mix with a wooden spoon or a spatula.
-Mix and then use your hand until smooth and form into a round ball and cover with a plastic wrap.
-Let dough sit in a warm place for an hour until it double its size.
+- Pour the mixture into the flour and mix at medium speed for seven minutes.
+Form into a round ball and cover with plastic wrap.
+Let the dough sit in a warm place for an hour until it doubles its size.

 SHAPING THE BUCHI:

 - Take a piece of dough form into a small ball.
-Poke a well and add in a small amount of mung beans in the middle.
-Seal the dough completely SO THAT DOUGH WILL NOT POP OPEN WHEN FRYING.
+Flatten to one-fourth inch thick and add a tablespoon of mung beans in the middle.
+Seal the dough, ensuring the filling will not burst out while frying.

-- Let the Buchi rest for another 20 minutes before deep frying.
+- Let the Buchi rest for another covered for 20 minutes before deep frying.

 FRYING THE BUCHI:

-- Heat a large amount of oil in a deep skillet setting it 350 F and lower heat to medium, to get that crisp outside and soft inside Buchi.
-Fry until golden brown each side.
+- Heat a large amount of oil in a deep skillet setting it to 350 F, and lower the heat to medium, to get that crisp outside and soft inside Buchi.
+Fry until golden brown on each side.

-- Strain the cook Buchi sprinkle with sugar .
-Do this while Buchi are still hot.
+- Strain the cook Buchi and sprinkle with sugar.
+Do this while Buchi is still hot.